Sexy photo in hacked Assad e-mails causes comment

 In the email exchange in December, at a time when Qatar was pushing the Arab League to punish Syria, Asma al-Assad referred to Qatar not "playing its cards right".
 A few hours later, the emir's daughter replied: "Your last remark is unfair.
 My father regards President Bashar as a friend, despite the current tensions - he always gives him genuine advice."

-It was that email, which urged the Assads to "come out of the state of denial" and apologised for "harsh" honesty, that Asma forwarded to Bashar suggesting he would find it amusing.
+It was that email, which urged the Assads to "come out of the state of denial" and apologized for "harsh" honesty, that Asma forwarded to Bashar suggesting he would find it amusing.

 But three days later she replied: "My dear Mayassa, I don't have a problem with frankness or honesty, in fact to me it's like oxygen - I need it to survive ...
 Take care, aaa."